Foot-Sorting for Socks: Logarithmically Many Feet

 One can show that the function $r(n)$ defined in the preceding proof satisfies $r(n)= n^{(1+o(1))n}$.
 We conclude this section by showing the existence of sock orderings with less enormous uniformity that still require many feet to get sorted.
 Let $C_N=\frac{1}{N+1}\binom{2N}{N}$ denote the $N$-th Catalan number.
+We will make use of the well-known estimate

 \begin{lemma} If $\rho$ is a sock ordering of length $N$, then $|\foot^{-1}(\rho)|\leq C_N$. \end{lemma}

 \begin{proof} Choose $\kappa \in \foot^{-1}(\rho)$.
 Consider some way of running the foot-sorting algorithm to obtain $\rho$ from $\kappa$.
 Record the letter U each time you put a sock onto the foot, and record the letter D each time you take a sock off of the foot.
 This yields a sequence $\text{Dyck}_\rho(\kappa)$ containing $N$ U's and $N$ D's with the property that each initial subsequence contains at least at many U's as D's.
 Such a sequence is called a \dfn{Dyck word}.
 For example, the Dyck word corresponding to the application of the foot-sorting algorithm in \Cref{Fig2} is UUDUUDUDDUUDDD.
 The resulting map $\kappa \mapsto \text{Dyck}_\rho(\kappa)$ is an injection from $\foot^{-1}(\rho)$ to the set of Dyck words of length $2N$.
 It is well known that the number of Dyck words of length $2N$ is $C_N$, so this completes the proof. \end{proof}